tmkn/npmsmell/src/content/dependencies/array-slice.md

 ## About

-This dependency reimplents the native [`Array.prototype.slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) method.
-It is supported by all modern browsers and Node.js versions since about 11 years.
+This dependency reimplements the native [`Array.prototype.slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) method.
+It is supported by all modern browsers and Node.js versions since the beginning of JavaScript (ES3).

 ```js
 // Get a subarray of an array